Chemical Risk Assessment Structure

 Chemical Risk Assessment

-This is a scientific attempt to identify and summing up the true risk, following potential toxic effects by each of the probable routes of exposure – by ingestion, by absorption through the skin and inhalation.
+This is a scientific attempt to identify and sum up the true risk, following potential toxic effects by each of the probable routes of exposure – by ingestion, by absorption through the skin, and by inhalation.
 It might have an inversive effect on both involved workers and the general public, and of those potentially exposed to them.

-While carrying out a risk assessment, the assessment team would divide its total work into its unit wise activities and assess each work practices separately.
+While carrying out a risk assessment, the assessment team would divide its total work into its unit-wise activities and assess each work practice separately.

-With comprehensively used commercial chemicals there is usually detailed database of their toxicological properties on product labels and datasheets.
-This information is an important source of hazard estimation and has been used to classify many chemical according to the type and potency of the hazard.
+With comprehensively used commercial chemicals there is usually a detailed database of their toxicological properties on product labels and datasheets.
+This information is an important source of hazard estimation and has been used to classify many chemicals according to the type and potency of the hazard.

 • Activities such as maintenance, hazardous wastes management, and workforce that may be in the working area.